You go to the gym, and you see people doing pull-ups on different bars with different grips, and you don’t know which one is the best for you.

 Wide pull-up grip

-Wide grip pull-ups are an effective bodyweight exercise for building upper-body strength.
+This grip variation is an effective bodyweight exercise for building upper-body strength.
 Wide grip pull-ups are essentially regular pull-ups with a wider hand position.

 Wide grip pull-ups also help to build grip strength.
 The wider hand position puts more stress on the forearm and hand muscles.